The Blood of Dawnwalker: Development

 Konrad Tomaszkiewicz, a director of The Witcher 3: Wild Hunt (2015) and head of production for Cyberpunk 2077 (2020), left his position at CD Projekt in May 2021 following an internal investigation into workplace bullying allegations that found him not guilty.
 Afterward, he took an extended break to consider his next steps.
-Having spent 17 years at the company, Tomaszkiewicz wanted to shift to smaller projects with a smaller team, hoping to avoid the challenges he faced while working on large-scale games at CD Projekt.
+Having spent 17 years at the company, Tomaszkiewicz wanted to shift to smaller projects with a smaller team, hoping to avoid the challenges he faced while working on large-scale games at CD Projekt with over 500 employees.

 In February 2022, it was announced that Tomaszkiewicz had founded a new studio, Rebel Wolves, which was working on its first game.
 The development team includes Tomaszkiewicz's brother and creative director, Mateusz, as well as design director Daniel Sadowski, narrative director Jakub Szamalek, and art director Bartłomiej Gaweł, all of whom previously worked on The Witcher series and Cyberpunk 2077.
 By May 2024, Rebel Wolves had expanded from around 20 to 90 team members.
+As of April 2026, Rebel Wolves had 160 employees (including administration).

+The game was developed on a budget of $40 million dollars, which was supplied by NetEase following its acquisition of 26% of the studio in 2022.

 The studio envisions the game as the first installment in an eponymous series, describing it as a dark fantasy "narrative sandbox" featuring non-linear quests set in medieval Europe.
-The game is being developed using Unreal Engine 5.
+The game was developed using Unreal Engine 5.

+At the beginning of June, at the Summer Game Fest, a trailer was released featuring the protagonist of The Blood of Dawnwalker in a modern-day setting.
+Rebel Wolves commented that they are planning further games set in the same universe but in eras other than the Middle Ages.
+However, each game is intended to feature a self-contained story, free of cliffhangers, unresolved plot threads, and without time travel.
+The Blood of Dawnwalker is according to the developer nonetheless intended to be the beginning of a saga.
+Rebel Wolves released a trailer showing Coen in a modern-day setting and said that future entries would follow him across centuries and beyond Vale Sangora.

+In mid-July, Rebel Wolves announced that the development had finished and that the game had reached gold status.